Electronic health record: Hardware and workflow considerations

-When a health facility has documented their workflow and chosen their software solution they must then consider the hardware and supporting device infrastructure for the end users.
-Staff and patients will need to engage with various devices throughout a patient's stay and charting workflow.
+When a health facility has documented its workflow and chosen its software solution, it must consider the hardware and supporting device infrastructure for the end users.
+Staff and patients must engage with various devices throughout a patient's stay and charting workflow.
 Computers, laptops, all-in-one computers, tablets, mouse, keyboards and monitors are all hardware devices that may be utilized.
-Other considerations will include supporting work surfaces and equipment, wall desks or articulating arms for end users to work on.
-Another important factor is how all these devices will be physically secured and how they will be charged that staff can always utilize the devices for EHR charting when needed.
+Other considerations include supporting work surfaces and equipment, wall desks or articulating arms for end users to work on.
+Another important factor is how all these devices will be physically secured and how they will be charged so that staff can always utilize them for EHR charting when needed.

-The success of eHealth interventions is largely dependent on the ability of the adopter to fully understand workflow and anticipate potential clinical processes prior to implementations.
+The success of eHealth interventions largely depends on the adopter's ability to fully understand workflow and anticipate potential clinical processes prior to implementations.
 Failure to do so can create costly and time-consuming interruptions to service delivery.